lewagon/data-engineering-setup/_partials/terraform.md

 ## Terraform

-Terraform is a tool for infrastructure as code (IAC) to create (and destroy) resources to create in the cloud!
+Terraform is a tool for infrastructure as code (IAC) to create (and destroy) resources to create in the cloud.

 $MAC_START
 You can use `brew` to install terraform.
 In your terminal, run: